sense-finance/sense-v1/README.md

 ### Admin

 The long-term goal of the Sense Protocol is to be as governance minimized as possible.
 However, out of caution, we’re taking a progressive decentralization approach, where Sense Finance Inc retains certain privileged permissions of v1 of the Protocol to ensure the system scales safely as well as pause the system in case of an emergency (vulnerability, hack, etc).
 The following list elaborates on these permissions:
-- `Divider.setIsTrusted` - add a new Feed Factory
+- `Divider.setIsTrusted` - add a new Adapter Factory
-- `Divider.setFeed` - pause a faulty feed
+- `Divider.setAdapter` - pause a faulty adapter
 - `Divider.backfillScale` - fix a faulty scale value / pass in a scale if no settlement occurs
 - `EmergencyStop.stop` - stop the Sense Protocol
 - `Divider.setGuard` - set the cap for the Guarded launch
 - `Divider.setPeriphery` - point to the Periphery
-- `BaseFactory.setDivider` - Feed Factory config
+- `BaseFactory.setDivider` - Adapter Factory config
-- `BaseFactory.setDelta` - Feed Factory config
+- `BaseFactory.setDelta` - Adapter Factory config
-- `BaseFactory.setFeedImplementation` - Feed Factory config
+- `BaseFactory.setAdapterImplementation` - Adapter Factory config
-- `BaseFactory.setTWImplementation` - Feed Factory config
+- `BaseFactory.setTWImplementation` - Adapter Factory config
-- `BaseFactory.setProtocol` - Feed Factory config
+- `BaseFactory.setProtocol` - Adapter Factory config
 - `PoolManager.deployPool` - deploy the Sense Fuse Pool
 - `PoolManager.setParams` - set parameters for the Sense Fuse Pool